Osigelialex/Automated-Code-Grader-Backend/README.md

-# Codegradr
+# Checkmate

-Codegradr is an automated grading system for programming assignments that combines automated test-case evaluation with LLM-powered personalized feedback for programming assignments.
+Checkmate is an automated grading system for programming assignments that combines automated test-case evaluation with LLM-powered personalized feedback for programming assignments.
 It is built with the Django backend and React/Next.js frontend.

 ## Features